How to Use Wood Pellets in an Offset Smoker

 Choosing the right wood pellet

-Using Wood Pellets For Smoking
+Using Wood Pellets in an Offset Smoker:

-Flavor Profiles Of Wood Pellets
+Flavor Profiles of Wood Pellets

 Extra tips and tricks